abhinav937/pi-mon/README.md

 # Pi Monitor - Simple Raspberry Pi Monitoring

-A **dead simple** Raspberry Pi monitoring system that replaces complex FastAPI setups with basic Python HTTP servers and Docker containers.
+A dead simple Raspberry Pi monitoring system that replaces complex frameworks with a basic Python HTTP server, systemd, and nginx.

 ## ✨ What's New in v2.0

 - **No FastAPI** - Just basic Python HTTP server
-- **No system services** - Docker containers only
+- **No Docker required** - systemd service + nginx (Docker optional in legacy branch)
 - **JSON configuration** - All settings in one file
 - **Minimal dependencies** - Only psutil for system monitoring
 - **Simple deployment** - One script to rule them all